-The remuneration of the Chair and members of the Supervisory Board has been benchmarked by external advisors and is in line with market standards.
+The remuneration of the members of the Supervisory Board has been benchmarked by external advisors and is in line with market standards.
 The remuneration does not depend on LeasePlan's results.
-Compensation is only granted to the Supervisory Board members not associated with the shareholders.

 4 Managing Board

 4.1 The executive board will be composed in such a way that it is able to perform its tasks properly.
 Each member of the executive board will be aware of the social role of a bank and of the interests of the various stakeholders.